 Surgical treatments (mainly deep brain stimulation in the subthalamic nucleus) may lead to worsening speech.
 Therefore anyone considering surgery should discuss this risk thoroughly with an experienced specialist.

-Lee Silverman Voice Treatment (LSVT) is an intensive speech treatment involving 16 individual sessions over a month (i.e. four hourly sessions per week for four weeks).
-The main focus is voice volume.
-LSVT helps people to recognise that their voice is quiet and trains them to produce a loud, good quality voice.
+Lee Silverman Voice Treatment (LSVT) is an intensive treatment programme involving several individual sessions over the course of one month together with home practice.
+The main focus is volume of voice.
+LSVT helps people to recognise whether their voice is quiet while working to produce a loud, good quality voice.

 Most people can benefit from LSVT and it can be adjusted to individual communication needs and environments.
 Speech and Language Therapists need to undergo a two-day training in order to deliver the LSVT.